BlindHornet/elevatedfuel/README.md

 ## Local Dev

 1. Pull project down to local folder
-2. Install local modules needed to run by running the command: **npm install**
+2. Install local modules needed to run by running the command within the terminal: **npm install**
 3. Create inside the main folder a file named **.env.local**
 4. Add these values to your **.env.local** file and populate with your own data: